dotslash/recent2/README.md

 - option1: `recent -sql 'command like "%git%" and command not like "%commit%"'`
 - option2: You can directly play around with sqlite `sqlite3 ~/.recent.db "select * from commands limit 10"`

+### FAQs

+**Q**: Can I have a custom location to store my history sqlite file?
+**A**: Yes.
+Point RECENT_DB environment variable to your sqlite file.

+**Q**: I want to have a custom PROMPT_COMMAND that calls recent using my own logic.
+How do I do that?
+**A**: This is basically https://github.com/dotslash/recent2/issues/32.
+Set RECENT_CUSTOM_PROMPT environment variable
+       to a non empty value.

 ## Dev installation instructions